mraa022/machine_learning_GUI_app/README.md

  - tensorflow/keras: for the neural network
  - SQLite: the database

+# upcoming updates
+ - Amazon S3 buckets will be used to store media/static files instead of heroku (this should decrease the boot time).
+ - The website will be made faster by using chaching and rewriting parts of the code so it's more efficient.
 # running it locally:

  - the requirements.txt contains all of the libraries used in the project